 Keeping the cat off the street as much as possible, and, in particular, keeping him locked indoors at night will reduce the chance considerably.
 At night cats will venture further and will encounter more dangers.

 Microchips and collars with an address/’phone number are a great help in returning a lost cat to his owner.
 Collars can be dangerous, but fortunately it is now possible to buy totally safe cat collars with a special plastic section that will come apart if the cat is caught up or tries to free itself.
-Microchips are an increasingly used aid for reuniting lost cats with their owners: a minute device containing a unique identification number is injected by the vet under the cat’s skin between the shoulderblades.
-The identification number is detected using a special scanner and is held on a national registry.
-A lost cat can be scanned by a vet, vet nurse or rescue agency, the microchip number identified and the owner contacted via the registry.
-Recently we have had several cases of cats returned to their homes using this method.
+Keep your pet’s Microchip information UP TO DATE.
+A lost cat can be scanned for free by a vet, vet nurse or rescue agency, the microchip number identified and the owner contacted via the registry.